njsch/njsch.github.io/index.md

 ---
-title: "Home"
+title: Home
+layout: default
-description: "The Home of Nathaniel Schmidt - my Github-Pages site with blog, software projects and activity, affiliations, as well as some general info about some other things of personal interest."
+description: The Home of Nathaniel Schmidt - my Github-Pages site with blog, software projects and activity, affiliations, as well as some general info about some other things of personal interest.
 ---

 ![A picture of me](/assets/images/selfi.jpg)